The Grab And Go Survival Pack

 "Theft and fire are two that come to mind and the threat of organized gangs of raiders scouring the countryside looking for sources of resupply are always a threat to the survivor." ...

 Pack and Contents

-1. The Pack - I have a [Only registered and activated users can see links. ] but any quality pack with enough capacity will do.
+1. The Pack - I have a LC-1 "Alice" pack but any quality pack with enough capacity will do.
 Stick with camouflage, dark green or other natural colors that blend with the terrain.

-2. Water - A canteen with cup and cover for your belt, water bottle and a [Only registered and activated users can see links. ].
+2. Water - A canteen with cup and cover for your belt, water bottle and a good filter.

-3. Fire - Waterproof matches, a [Only registered and activated users can see links. ] and tinder.
+3. Fire - Waterproof matches, a magnesium fire starter and tinder.

 4. Food - Pack enough to last 5 to seven days.
 Rice, oat meal, beef jerky, energy bars etc. Another option is MRE's and the freeze dried foods often sold to campers and hikers.
 Choose foods that are light weight and a suitable shelf life.